Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 The `Tooltip.Target` component also uses the `aria-described` for accessibility.
 The  `state.id` comes from the `IDModel`.

 The `Tooltip.Content` component is similar to the `Disclosure.Content` component, except that it uses a ReactDOM portal to ensure the content appears on top of other content.
 This example doesn't include a positional library and instead hard-codes positional values.
+Notice we can reuse our `useHidden` behavior hook in this component!

 ```tsx
 import React from "react"